CodyNicholson/Backend_Development_Notes/Software_Development_Process/Software_Architecture/introToSoftwareArchitecture.md

+#Intro To Software Architecture

-A General Definition of Software Architecture:
+####A General Definition of Software Architecture:

 A set of principal design decisions about the system

 'Principal' just means a degree of importance that grants a design decision architectual status

+-

 When building a system we make tons of design decisions, most of which do not impact the architecture of the system

 For example, deciding whether to use a for loop or a while loop does not affect the system architecture

 However, if you believe that something is an important design decision, that becomes a architecture decision

+-

 The software architecture is the blueprint for the system that encompasses structure, behavior, interactions, and the non-functional properties of the system